tim-js/timjs-workshop-03-javascript-neighborhoods/README.md

 ## Who is it for?

-- Intermediate & Advanced JavaScript developers, familiar with functions, arrays, objects, scope & context, that want to discover the language at a deeper level
+- __Intermediate & Advanced JavaScript developers__ (familiar with functions, arrays, objects, scope & context) that want to discover the language at a deeper level
-- Advanced developers, who switched to JavaScript and want to understand how to organize their code
+- __Advanced developers__, who switched to JavaScript and want to understand how to organize their code

 ## Setup